wazuh/wazuh-qa/.github/ISSUE_TEMPLATE/test--fim.md

 - [ ] Add/Modify/Delete a file.
 Connect the agent with another administrator (if you have two or more managers in the configuration, the agent doesn't need to be restarted).
 Check that the database is up to date, but there is no alert in the new administrator.
 - [ ] Stop the agent.
 Add a file.
 Start the agent.
 The new file must be in the database after the scan but there must not be any alert.
 - [ ] Stop the agent.
 Remove a file.
 Start the agent.
 The removed file must not be in the database after the scan and there must not be any alert.
-- [ ] Set the inventory paramete `sync_interval` to 0 in the agent's ossec.conf.
+- [ ] Set the inventory paramete `sync_interval` to 0 in the agent's manager.conf.
 Syscheck must log a Warning message.
 The value of `sync_interval` must be 300.
 It can be queried with the API: `curl -u foo:bar -k -X GET "http://127.0.0.1:55000/agents/001/config/syscheck/syscheck?pretty"`
 - [ ] Checks syscheck configuration for consistency, looking for errors when typing incorrect fields.